hadrsystems/em-api/README.md

 em-api
 ========

-Contains code specific to the EM API
+Contains code specific to the EM-API